 Awards and Things

-- 2018 – Let’s Find Out named a finalist for Best Consumer Podcast by the Canadian Online Publishing Awards
+- 2018 – Let’s Find Out received a silver medal for Best Consumer Podcast from the Canadian Online Publishing Awards

 - 2016 – Special Programming Award from the National Campus and Community Radio Association